Zephaniah Kingsley: Restrictions under a new government

-Kingley's Treatise
+Kingsley's Treatise

 To address these issues, in 1828 Kingsley published a pamphlet, titled A Treatise on the Patriarchal or Co-operative System of Society as it Exists in some Governments and Colonies in America, and in the United States, under the Name of Slavery, with its Necessity and Advantages.
 The first edition was published without his name, signed simply "An inhabitant of Florida".
 His name was added in the 2nd edition, with the note that he is a "slave owner", who has lived "by planting in Florida for the last twenty-five years, disavow[ing] all other motives but that of increasing the value of his property."
 The pamphlet had a second edition in 1829 and was reprinted again in 1833 and 1834, showing significant readership.